 Flexible working hours are common.
 Paid overtime is occasionally available.

 Part-time work, home working and career breaks are also possible.
+There may be opportunities for hybrid or remote working.

 What to expect

-• Self-employment is possible often in a consultancy role, for example as a forensic statistician.
+• Self-employment is possible, often in a consultancy role, for example as a forensic statistician.

-• The pharmaceutical industry, for example, provides opportunities for travel abroad to discuss the design of trials, collect information, discuss results and meet with regulatory authorities.
+• The pharmaceutical industry provides opportunities for travel abroad to discuss the design of trials, collect information, discuss results and meet with regulatory authorities.
 Medical statisticians may travel abroad to present findings at conferences.
+Some international secondments are open to government statisticians.

 Qualifications